-► COMMUNICATIONS CONTROL
+COMMUNICATIONS CONTROL

-2701 DATA ADAPTER UNIT: Enables System/370 Models 125 through 195 to communicate, via appropriate transmission facilities, with a broad range of terminal equipment or with other computers.
+2701 DATA ADAPTER UNIT: Enables System/370 Models 115 through 195 to communicate, via appropriate transmission facilities, with a broad range of terminal equipment or with other computers.
 Accommodates up to four half-duplex start/stop lines with speeds of up to 600 bps; or up to four half-duplex synchronous lines (only two of which can operate simultaneously) with speeds of up to 230,400 bps; or up to four parallel data acquisition devices with word widths of 16 to 48 bits.
 The 2701 is highly modular; various adapters and special features equip it to transmit via switched or leased telephone lines, the TWX network, Western Union Type A, B, C, D, E, or F Channels, common-carrier broadband services, and privately-owned communication facilities.
+(For further details on the 2701, please see Report 70D-491-30.)

-2702 TRANSMISSION CONTROL: Permits connection of multiple low-speed terminals to a System/370, Models 125 through 195.
-Handles a maximum of 31 half-duplex lines with speeds of up to 200 bps, or up to 15 halfduplex lines with speeds of up to 600 bps, all of which can operate simultaneously.
+2702 TRANSMISSION CONTROL: Permits connection of multiple low-speed terminals to a System/370, Models 115 through 195.
+Handles a maximum of 31 half-duplex lines with speeds of up to 200 bps, or up to 15 half-duplex lines with speeds of up to 600 bps, all of which can operate simultaneously.
 Transmission is serial by bit, in start/stop mode.
 Various adapters and special features equip the 2702 to transmit via switched or leased telephone lines, the TWX network, Western Union Type A, B, C, D, or E Channels, and suitable private communication facilities.
+(For further details on the 2702, please see Report 70D-491-30.)

-2703 TRANSMISSION CONTROL: Permits connection of multiple low-speed and medium-speed terminals to a System/370, Models 125 through 195.
-Operates in halfduplex fashion, in either start/stop or synchronous mode.
+2703 TRANSMISSION CONTROL: Permits connection of multiple low-speed and medium-speed terminals to a System/370, Models 115 through 195.
+Operates in half-duplex fashion, in either start/stop or synchronous mode.
 In start/stop mode, a 2703 handles up to 176 lines with speeds of up to 180 bps or up to 72 lines with speeds of up to 600 bps.
-In synchronous mode, a 2703 handles up to 48 lines with speeds of up to 2400 bps, in either EBCDIC or USASCII code; if 6-bit Transcode is used, the maximum number of lines is 32.
+In synchronous mode, a 2703 handles up to 48 lines with speeds of up to 2400 bps, in either EBCDIC or ASCII code; if 6-bit Transcode is used, the maximum number of lines is 32.
 Various adapters and special features equip the 2703 to transmit via switched or leased telephone lines, the TWX network, Western Union Type A, B, C, D, E, or F Channels, and suitable private communication facilities.
+(For further details on the 2703, please see Report 70D-491-30.)

 2711 LINE ADAPTER UNIT: Accommodates up to 32 IBM Line Adapters, which permit an associated 2702 or 2703 Transmission Control or Model 135 Processing Unit to communicate with various IBM Terminals over leased telephone lines or privately-owned facilities.
 Commoncarrier data sets are not required when IBM Line Adapters are used.

-370X COMMUNICATIONS CONTROLLERS: On March 1, 1972, IBM unveiled its long-awaited programmable communications processor for the System/360 and System/370 computers.
-Designed as IBM's evolutionary replacement for the hard-wired 2701, 2702, and 2703 transmission controls, the 3705 Communications Controller is a mini-computer-based front-end processor that can have from 16K to 240K bytes of core storage and control up to 352 communications lines.
-The 3705 is available in 20 models with varying storage sizes and line capacities, as listed in the price list.
+3704 AND 3705 COMMUNICATIONS CONTROLLERS: In March 1972, IBM unveiled its long-awaited programmable communications processor for the System/360 and System/370 computers.
+Designed as IBM's evolutionary replacement for the hard-wired 2701, 2702, and 2703 transmission controls, the 3705 Communications Controller is a minicomputer-based front-end processor that can have from 16K to 240K bytes of core storage and control up to 352 communications lines.
+The 3705 is available in 20 models with varying storage sizes and line capacities.
 Customer shipments began in July 1972.